Rebecca R. Benefiel Associate Professor of Classics

-EAGLE, The Electronic Archive of Greek and Latin Epigraphy
+EAGLE, The Europeana Network of Ancient Greek and Latin Epigraphy (Contributor)

 CLAS 288 - Study Abroad: The Archaeology of the Roman Empire

-Advanced Latin Literature courses including: Suetonius, Tacitus, Ovid's Heroides, Letters of Cicero and Pliny the Younger, The Representation of Rome in Latin Poetry
+Other courses include Beginning and Intermediate Latin and Advanced Latin Literature courses on: Suetonius, Tacitus, Ovid's Heroides, Letters of Cicero and Pliny the Younger, The Representation of Rome in Latin Poetry

 "The Graffiti," in: Excavations at Zeugma, (ed.)
 W. Aylward, Los Altos, CA: Packard Humanities Institute (2013), 178-191. [co-authored with K. Coleman]